ros2/design/articles/055_ros_parameter_design.md

 ### Backwards compatibility Parameter Server like behavior

 There are use cases where the older behavior with parameters persisting beyond the duration of a specific node are valuable.
-To this end we propose to write a simple node which emulates the policy of the ROS 1.0 parameter server and runs in namespace `/` and simply accepts all change requests.
+To this end we propose to write a simple node which emulates the policy of the ROS 1.0 parameter server: it runs in namespace `/` and simply accepts all change requests.

 ### Parameter API